-They are tenants Justyna Ulman-Jaworska, Diana Minns, Harmony Birch, Mandy Powell-Hardy and leaseholder Diane Best.
+From the left above, they are tenants Justyna Ulman-Jaworska, Diana Minns, Harmony Birch, Mandy Powell-Hardy and leaseholder Diane Best.

 Every four years, you elect these resident roles to sit on the Council's Housing Scrutiny Committee.
 On the Committee, they debate and vote on the big decisions about your housing, alongside City Councillors.